let's Answer Some

 This is not actually a question I’m asked frequently, because I try to make the "yes" obvious, but I want it at the top of the FAQ page because it’s important to me that you know I celebrate you and your love.

 Yes, for sure!
-I tend to attract couples who include awesomely distinctive, and often unrepeatable, things at their wedding so no two weddings are ever the same, but you can see full client galleries here.
+I tend to attract couples who include awesomely distinctive, and often unrepeatable, things at their wedding so no two weddings are ever the same, but I am always happy to share full galleries.

 Maybe the MOST frequently asked question.
-Click here for current base pricing.
+At the moment, base collections for single day affairs range from $4,500 to $6,400.
 Most couples end up with a custom collection that suits their needs though.
 Send me a note below so we can chat and figure out what fits y'all!

 That depends on where we’re going!
 I’m based in Raleigh, NC, so anything within a 100 mile radius of Raleigh would not have a travel fee.
 Beyond that, there would be a fee based on any needed hotel and/or transportation like airfare or rental car.

 This is a definite yes.
 In fact, I almost never book a wedding without meeting the couple beforehand.
 In many cases we meet via a video chat, but I like to get together over a cocktail/beer/coffee/bev. of choice in person whenever possible.
 It’s important that we get along and I want to meet you just as much as you want to meet me!

 Yes!
 In fact, for all of my base collections a second photographer is included.
 I think it makes a pretty big difference because we can divide and conquer getting ready and have multiple angles for all of the important moments.